 I thought Gregory deserved more than glib ridicule of the eclipse.

 Gregory, the eclipse is too late for us to benefit from the alleged revolutionary fallout.
 It should have happened three months ago, when Trump was struggling- so we thought- to survive the FBI investigations about Russians and leaks.
-It seemed then that he might be in trouble.
-An eclipse in April or May might have pushed the American imagination one step closer to toppling him.
-Instead, the terrorist attacks in the spring and summer obliterated the public's memory of the whole affair.
+It seemed then that he might be in trouble, and an eclipse in June or July might have pushed the American imagination one step closer to toppling him.
+Instead, the sacrifice of Donald Jr. and terrorist attacks in spring and summer obliterated the public's memory of the whole affair.
 No one thinks now about the FBI or Trump being in trouble.

 Yes, well, if Trump won't fall on August 21st, maybe something else will.